 Of the many Bodhisattva’s in existence now, “Maitreya” tops the list because he will be the next Buddha after our Saha World loses the Dharma of Shakyamuni Buddha.

 “Avalokitesvara” is next because Buddhists believe she embodies the compassion of all the Buddha’s.
 Don’t be concerned that you will be growing a thousand arms and hands as a Bodhisattva in the future!
-Often this is a skillful way to show that the Bodhisattva’s deep compassion for all living beings needs many “hands” and “things” in order to help everyone in any way that can help taht person.
-Think of it like a “jack of all trades” that can skillfully do any job.
+Often this is a skillful way to show that the Bodhisattva’s deep compassion for all living beings needs many “hands” and “things” to help everyone in any way that can help that person.
+Think of it as a “jack of all trades” that can skillfully do any job.
 Instead, a Bodhisattva uses their skill in helping beings towards liberation.

-Finally, Guanyin (Guan Yin) is believed to be the embodiment of Avalokitesvara Bodhisattva by Chinese Buddhists, and is generally depicted as a Female.
+Finally, “Guanyin” (Guan Yin) is believed to be the embodiment of Avalokitesvara Bodhisattva by Chinese Buddhists and is depicted as a Female in modern times, however, was depicted as male in the ancient past.
 Of note, the depictions of Bodhisattva’s as “male” or “female” are not important because a Bodhisattva can take either form to help sentient beings.

 As Ven.
 Master Hsing Yun explained: